 Everybody knows about broccoli and cheese soup, but did you know that roasting the broccoli first and then making a Cream of Roasted Broccoli Soup results in AMAZING flavors?
+Follow me, Chef Jenn, as I show you all my chef tips and tricks to make this amazing keto broccoli soup recipe perfectly every time!

 Well, it does, and this easy to make soup also freezes well, so make some for lunch or dinner and freeze the rest for another night!